Fox language: Dialects

 If Kickapoo is counted as a separate language rather than a dialect of Fox, then only between 200 and 300 speakers of Fox remain.
 Extinct Mascouten was most likely another dialect, though it is scarcely attested.

 Revitalization

 Most speakers are elderly or middle-aged, making it highly endangered.
 The tribal school at the Meskwaki Settlement in Iowa incorporates bilingual education for children.
 In 2011, the Meskwaki Sewing Project was created, to bring mothers and girls together "with elder women in the Meskwaki Senior Center sewing traditional clothing and learning the Meskwaki language."

 Prominent scholars doing research on the language include Ives Goddard, Lucy Thomason of the Smithsonian Institution, and Amy Dahlstrom of the University of Chicago.

 Phonology

-The consonant phonemes of Fox are given in the table below.
-The eight vowel phonemes are: short //a, e, i, o// and long //aː, eː, iː, oː//.